- £405 per week

 - Ground floor bedroom

-On the edge of Tunstall Forest (an Area of Outstanding Natural Beauty), Scapa Lodge provides well designed and appointed self-catering accommodation for two.
+On the edge of Tunstall Forest (an Area of Outstanding Natural Beauty) yet only ten minutes drive from the coast, Scapa Lodge provides well designed and appointed self-catering accommodation for two.
 A single-storey barn beautifully extended and refurbished to create a well-insulated, cosy and comfortable holiday home.
 Boasting a bright, chic interior, the Lodge is perfect for a couple looking for quiet surroundings.
 Guests can enjoy the delights of woodland walks, bird watching and cycling without ever getting into the car.

 SNAPE 2.5 miles ORFORD 5.4 miles, ALDEBURGH 8.4 miles, WOODBRIDGE 9.8 miles, DUNWICH 15.5 miles, SOUTHWOLD 20 miles

 About the Property: Scapa Lodge has a rustic wooden facade in contrast to the bright, stylish and comfortable interior.
 It has been thoughtfully arranged to provide an open-plan living space with a well appointed fitted kitchen, a feature apex ceiling with sky lights and a cosy sitting area for two.
 In the sitting area, French doors open onto a private paved patio with views over the garden beyond.
 The one large double bedroom has a double sized bed and hanging space, and the shower room has a spacious corner shower.
 With everything on one level and wide doors, the property would suit some wheelchair users.